-4 Planned expenditure Best practice is to combine professional knowledge with robust evidence about approaches which are known to be effective.
-Academic year • 20-21 support and supp ort whole scho how they are using the Recovery Curr riculum to improve classroom pe dagogy, pro vide target ed Quality of teach ning for all • 1 Title and School Improvement aim A- D Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff lead When will you review?
-Cost Review Training for behaviour A D IV) V) Work with Robin Launder to support work in school for establishing routines and positive behaviour techniques Robin has successfully worked with the school for the past two years.
+Academic year The three headin support and supp The three headings below enable schools to demonstrate how they are using the Recovery Curriculum to improve classroom pedagogy, provide targeted support and support whole school strategies.
+Quality of teaching for all Title and School Outcome Training for behaviour AD IV) V) Work with Robin Launder to support work in school for establishing routines and positive behaviour techniques Robin has successfully worked with the school for the past two years.
 He will work with new staff and, parents on the most proactive strategies to support behaviour.
-Existing staff will receive his next level of training Ensure that information given That online training is well attended and matching times Staff feedback Reduction in incidents per class Feedback from phase leaders ES At S & C across year £615 Staff enjoyed session on behaviour but more importantly reinforced code of conduct and the things a great teacher does to improve this .
+Existing staff will receive his next level of training Ensure that information given That online training is well attended and matching times Staff feedback Reduction in incidents per class Feedback from phase leaders ES At S & C across year £597.50 Staff enjoyed session on behaviour but more importantly reinforced code of conduct and the things a great teacher does to improve this .
 Phase leaders follow up in teams Gave strategies for strategic light touch interventions that give corrections not consequences.
 Training for memory A I) Work with Robin Launder to support work in school for establishing what is learning and how this is within memory Robin supported all staff with this last year and many techniques successfully trialled.
 3 levels of intervention - new staff, parents and refresher to staff.
-Ensure that information given That online training is well attended and matching times Staff feedback ES At C & L across year £615 Parents were delighted to have this level of training offered to them.
+Ensure that information given That online training is well attended and matching times Staff feedback ES At C & L across year £597.50 Parents were delighted to have this level of training offered to them.
 They asked for more sessions across the year.